Annual General Meeting & Trade Show 2019

 Attend a discussion with four experienced professionals working in Nova Scotia Arenas.
 The panel has year of experience working in the arena industry around event planning, ice and arena maintenance, scheduling and more!
 Delegates are encouraged to send questions or topics for discussion prior to the session to email@example.com.
 Questions and discussion topics will also be taken from the floor during the panel session.

 Anti-Racism Policy and Protocol – Brendon Smithson (NAIG 2020 Executive Director of Games Delivery) &

 The Nova Scotia Tripartite Forum Sport and Recreation working committee has created a resource for facilities to help address the issue of racism and/or discrimination.
 The resource is a living document that can be streamlined into current facility policies and procedures.
 The resource is a full policy, which includes an Action Plan, should an incident occur.

 Phase 1 of the project was the development of the resource, along with a pilot project of implementing the resource into CBRM arenas.

 Phase 2 was partnering with RFANS to share the resource regionally throughout the province, and provide learning workshops about the policy and Action Plan.

 Maintenance Days/Time – Can They Be Effective – Joe Breedon, City of Barrie & Sports Turf Canada

 Creating and effectively utilizing an in-season field closure program can be extremely challenging.
 Come and hear how a variety of municipalities are handling these opportunities, some with great success.
 Find out about the parties involved in making a field closure for maintenance work and the best practices used by those who actively use these programs.
 User group communication techniques will be shared.

-Don Hart, OHS and Donald Landry, Technical Safety Boiler & Power Engineer
+The Regulators Perspective on Refrigeration Plants and other Recreational Facilities – Don Hartt, OH&S and Donald Landry, Technical Safety Boiler & Power Engineer

 12:40 p.m.
 Closing